stormpath/stormpath-documentation/source/accnt_mgmt.rst

 LDAP Directories can be made using the Stormpath Admin Console, or using the REST API.
 If you'd like to do it with the Admin Console, please see `the Directory Creation section of the Admin Console Guide <http://docs.stormpath.com/console/product-guide/#create-a-directory>`_.

-.. only:: rest

-  For more information about creating them using REST API, please see :ref:`ldap-dir-authn`.

 .. only:: csharp or vbnet

   .. warning::

     This feature is not yet available in the .NET SDK.
-Please use the Stormpath Admin Console, or switch this page to the REST API documentation.
 For updates, you can follow `ticket #167 <https://github.com/stormpath/stormpath-sdk-dotnet/issues/167>`_ on Github.

+    In the meantime, please use the Stormpath Admin Console, or consult the REST API documentation.

     .. todo::